White Balance in Digital Photography

 Sample of the colour cast

 What causes Colour Cast?

-The reason for colour cast is that different sources of light have a different ‘colour’ (or temperature).
-These differences in colour/ temperature range from the very cool light of a blue sky through to the very warm light of a candle.
+The colour cast is that different light sources have a distinct ‘colour’ (or temperature).
+These differences in colour/ temperature range from the very cool light of a blue sky to the very warm glow of a candle.

-However, we don’t generally notice these differences because our brains adjust automatically for it.
-Unless the temperature of the light is very extreme a white sheet of paper will generally look white to us.
-A digital camera, however, will faithfully and accurately record the predominant (and usually invisible to us) colour temperature.
-This is why digital cameras have different settings for White Balance.
+However, we don’t generally notice these differences because our brains adjust automatically for them.
+Unless the temperature of the light is very extreme, a white sheet of paper will generally look white to us.
+However, a digital camera will faithfully and accurately record the predominant (and usually invisible to us) colour temperature.
+That is the reason why digital cameras have different settings for White Balance.